metosin/reitit/doc/basics/route_data.md

 # Route Data

-Route data is the heart of this library.
-Routes can have any data attachted to them.
-Data is interpeted either by the client application or the `Router` via it's `:coerce` and `:compile` hooks.
-Together with `clojure.spec` -validation this enables co-existence of both [adaptive and principled](https://youtu.be/x9pxbnFC4aQ?t=1907) components.
+Route data is the core feature of reitit.
+Routes can have any map-like data attachted to them.
+This data is interpeted either by the client application or the `Router` via it's `:coerce` and `:compile` hooks.
+Route data format can be defined and validated with `clojure.spec` enabling a architecture of both [adaptive and principled](https://youtu.be/x9pxbnFC4aQ?t=1907) components.

-Routes can have a non-sequential route argument that is expanded into route data map when a router is created.
+Raw routes can have a non-sequential route argument that is expanded (via router `:expand` hook) into route data at router creation time.
+By default, Keywords are expanded into `:name` and functions into `:handler` keys.

 ```clj
 (require '[reitit.core :as r])